Wednesday, December 29

 Facts about penguins:

-1. Even though penguins have wings they can’t fly through the air, but they are great swimmers!
-Penguins fly through the water not the air!!
-Penguins can swim 4 times faster than humans can.
-They can stay underwater up to 27 minutes.
+1. Even though penguins have wings, they can’t fly through the air, but they are great swimmers!
+Penguins fly through the water, not the air!!
+Penguins can swim four times faster than humans can.
+They can stay underwater for up to 27 minutes.

 2. There are 18 different species of penguins.
 Here is a list of the 18 species of penguins in alphabetical order: